A must have plant.

 The handsome, fine foliage of Sanguisorba ‘St Philibert’ is soft green with a blue blush and opens low on the stem.
-The leaves, when crushed smell of cucumber and can be used in cooking (salads and soups, it tastes a bit peppery, like celery).
+The leaves, when crushed smell of cucumber and can be used in cooking (salads and soups, they tastes a bit peppery, like celery).

 Plant Sanguisorba ‘St Philibert’ in borders or beds, when combined with tall grasses, it is stunning, as the foliage hides low to the ground, leaving the flowers to sway in the breeze.
 It looks especially good with yellow tinged foliage.
 Sanguisorba is one of the favourite plants of renowned landscape designer Piet Oudolff.

 Plant Sanguisorba ‘St Philibert’ in a cottage garden for late season colour.
 Grow in full sun to semi shade in moderately fertile, to humus rich, moist soil, it will not be bothered by a bit of bog.
 Water to establish and keep moist in active growth.
 Protect new growth from slugs and snails.

 Full Sun to Semi Shade